Monday, April 7, 2008

 So, what's a wiki?

+A wiki is a collaborative website and authoring tool that allows users to easily add, remove and edit content.
 Wikipedia, the online open-community encyclopedia, is the largest and perhaps the most well known of these knowledge sharing tools.
 With the benefits that wikis provide, the use and popularity of these tools is exploding.

 Anyone (registered or unregistered, if unrestricted) can add, edit or delete content.
 Tracking tools within wikis allow you to easily keep up on what has been changed and by whom.
 Earlier versions of a page can be viewed and reinstated when needed.
 Users do not need to know HTML in order to apply styles to text or add and edit content.
 In most cases, simple syntax structure is used.